ando76/CSS-Guidelines/README.md

 * Use hyphen delimited class names (except for BEM notation, [see below](#naming-conventions))
-* 1 tab indent for properties
+* 1 tab indent for declarations
 * Multi-line
 * Declarations in relevance (NOT alphabetical) order
 * Always include the final semi-colon in a ruleset